 When you apply, you’ll be given writing and editing tests.
 You only need to take the test for the position you want.
 If you’re from the US, keep in mind that some of the work you’ll do will have to be in UK English.
 You might want to study up on some of the language differences prior to testing.

 I’ve read that Pure Content sends out a summary of some of the more common differences in words, so this may help.
 When you do your test, you might also have to know some UK English there so read all the instructions you receive very carefully before you begin so you don’t mistakenly use US English when UK English is what’s called for.

 How do people like working for Pure Content?

 I’m mostly reading very good things about both writing and editing for Pure Content.
 This thread on the WAHM forum is pretty revealing.
 The thread is titled “Delegate2,” but as I mentioned above, this is Pure Content’s old name, so the thread is about the correct company.

 If you’ve wanted to apply for an editing position but couldn’t because you lack experience, this could be an option.
 This company does not require that you have a background in editing before hiring you.

 If you do well on the editing test, you can start.
 And if you edit for Pure Content, you may get a chance to snag higher-paying editing jobs later on.

 Want to apply at Pure Content?

 Just send an email to email@example.com to let them know whether or not you want to test to become a writer or an editor.
-From what I’ve read, they will send you both tests regardless of which one you ask for, so you don’t have to take them both.

 Go here to explore the company website if you are curious.